fstarnaud/ozp-documentation-wiki/Iteration-39.md

     * Examples: Intent application example.
 * General Code maintenance:
     * Review IWC Client method signatures, determine if there is a more intuitive function signature we could utilize. [#362](https://github.com/ozone-development/ozp-iwc/issues/362) [#361](https://github.com/ozone-development/ozp-iwc/issues/361). **Does not impact performance, just future vision for syntax of IWC.**
-    * Intents: an intent invocation should return a result to the invoker if possible (remote function calling) [#368](https://github.com/ozone-development/ozp-iwc/issues/368)
+    * Intents: an intent invocation should return a result to the invoker if possible (remote function call & return) [#368](https://github.com/ozone-development/ozp-iwc/issues/368)

 ### Metrics
 * Investigate ability to change metrics search results from case sensitive to not case sensitive.
 Currently "map" and "MAP" and "Map" are logged as different search terms